js-arias/geomodels/README.md

 This pixelation is implemented in the [earth package](https://github.com/js-arias/earth).

+Resolution is indicated using the form `e<Number>`, with the number being the number of pixels in the equatorial ring.
+For example e360 is a pixelation with 360 pixels at the equatorial ring.

 ### Identification

 Each general model is kept
-in a particular directory,
-with the general name of the model followed by the number of pixels at the equator and the size  of the time steps, for example `earthbyte-360-5` is the earthbyte model, with a pixelation of 360 pixels at the equator, and with time steps of 5 million years.
+in its own repository,
+usually the files are identified by the name of the model, the kind of file, the spatial resolution, and time resolution.
+For example `earthbyte-motion-360-5.tab`
+is the plate motion model
+of the earthbyte model,
+with a e360 pixelation,
+and a time steps of 5 million years.

 ### Model types

 There are two kind of models:
 *plate motion models*
-and *paleogeography models*.
+and *landscape models*.

-A *plate motion model* is prefixed as `geomod-*` and contains the pixel location at different times.
+A *plate motion model* is identified as `*-motion-*.tab` and contains the pixel location at different times.
 Note that as a pixelation is used,